 A great feature of this rolling bag is its compartment.
 One side has an x-strap to contain your items, while the other has a zippered divider.
 The polyester lining also features fun designs so your kid can enjoy every bit of his luggage.
 Even though we know it's only for their toys, right?

 It opens with an all-around zipper for easy access, and the bag stays upright even with the front lid open.
 The zippers also overlap so you can thread your own lock through them.
 It also comes with a matching ID tag.

 It would have been great if it had internal and external pockets, but there are no other organization options than the main compartments.

-The suitcase is pretty much an adult size - with a total height of 20”, it is not really shorter than your average carry on.
+The rolling bag is pretty much an adult size - with a total height of 20”, it is not really shorter than your average carry on.
 This is both a good a bad thing - it’s good because it means you can pack plenty of items in it.
 And it’s bad because it might be too big for your kid.